martab0/nettoyeur/README.md

 # Nettoyeur

 Cleaning a CSV with unidirectional glossary - suitable for Google Translate Advanced and other MTs that can be customised with a glossary.

+* Specification: Marta Bartnicka
+* Written by: Claude v3.5 Sonnet

 ## How to run
 ```